 |Flow control||The subscriber client controls the rate of delivery.
 The subscriber can dynamically modify the ack deadline, allowing message processing to be arbitrarily long.||The Cloud Pub/Sub server automatically implements flow control.
 There is no need to handle message flow at the client side, although it is possible to indicate that the client cannot handle the current message load by passing back an HTTP error.|

 |Efficiency and throughput||Achieves high throughput at low CPU and bandwidth by allowing batched delivery and acknowledgments as well as massively parallel consumption.
 May be inefficient if aggressive polling is used to minimize message delivery time.||Delivers one message per request and limits maximum number of outstanding messages.|

 A subscription is created for a single topic.
 It has several properties that can be set at creation time or updated later, including:

-- Delivery method: By default, Pub/Sub subscriptions use the pull method.
+- Delivery method: By default, Cloud Pub/Sub subscriptions use the pull method.
 You can switch to push delivery by specifying a non-empty, valid HTTPs push endpoint URL.
 You can switch back to pull delivery by specifying an empty URL.